 Kanye West is making a video game.
 We know this because of a report here, and this one here, and so many more.
-The announcement swiftly reached beyond the games-specific media.
-It's equal-parts gossip-page material, copy for celebrity tabloids, and tech feed filler.
-And it's news that'll lead many out there, I've no doubt, to ask: why is Yeezy bothering with a video game?
+The announcement swiftly reached beyond the gaming media.
+It's equal-parts gossip-page material, copy for celebrity tabloids, and tech-feed filler.
+And it's news that'll lead many out there, I've no doubt, to ask why Yeezy is bothering with a video game.

 West has been working on his game for six months, so nobody should expect an end product any time soon, what with the small matter of an album to finish and subsequently promote.
 But between now and its release, we'll see more megastars from the world of music and entertainment stretch their brand to breach the gaming industry.